EntropicEngineering/Arduino_avrusb_firmware/arduino-usbserial/notes.md

 Run `$ dfu-programmer atmega16u2 flash arduino-usbserial/Arduino-usbserial.hex`

+###### Building Firmware

+The makefile needs to know what device to build for: `$ ARDUINO_MODEL_PID=0x0043 make`

 Initializing Connection
 -----------------------

+#### WebUSB

+    let device = await navigator.usb.requestDevice({ filters:[] });

+To filter by VID/PID: `requestDevice({ filters:[{ vendorId: 0x04B9, productId: 0x0AF1 }] });`

+    await device.open();
+    if ( device.configuration === null ) {
+        await device.selectConfiguration(1);
+    }

+When in USB-serial mode, the device has 3 interfaces, and we need to claim #2.
+When in WebUSB mode, the device has one interface, #0, which we need to claim.

+    await device.claimInterface(device.configuration.interfaces.length - 1);

+If device isn't in WebUSB mode, put it in WebUSB mode.
+Note this causes the connection to stall out & requires that the user physically disconnect and reconnect the device (due to OS security features).

+    if ( device.configuration.interfaces.length === 3 ) {
+        device.controlTransferOut({
+            'requestType': 'vendor',
+            'recipient': 'device',
+            'request': 0x42,    // Device-specific ID, provided via BOS descriptor.
+(See WebUSB spec for details) 'value': 1,         // 1 to enable WebUSB descriptors, 0 for default USB-serial descriptors 'index': 3          // New WebUSB request code });     // This promise will likely throw an error.
+        // Handle reconnecting to a (logically) new device.
+    }

+#### USB-serial

 Despite USB being able to communicate fully with the device, establishing a USB-serial connection still requires sending USB commands to configure a virtual serial device.